 Write great content

-It sounds simple but a lot of people will go online and write absolute rubbish in an effort to get traffic.
-This may have worked in the early 2000’s but with the advances in Google algorithms, you need to write great and expert content to rank and to gain readership.
-It’s better to write one well written and focused 500-word piece than 5 rubbish ones, this data backs up this assumption heavily.
+It sounds simple, but a lot of people will go online and write absolute rubbish in an effort to get traffic.
+This may have worked in the early 2000’s, but with the advances in Google algorithms, you need to write great and expert content to rank and to gain readership.
+It’s better to write one well written and focused 500-word piece than five rubbish ones; this data backs up this assumption heavily.